-- The Company submits its tax declarations regularly and in a timely manner. - Inspection of the Company's records until 2017 was carried out and due taxes were settled. - Years of 2018/2021 are under inspection.
+- The Company submits its tax declarations regularly and in a timely manner. - Inspection of the Company's records until 2021 was carried out and due taxes were settled.

 The Company deducts income tax on employee salaries in a regular timely manner and has been inspected for the years till 2021.